NoroffFEU/development-platforms/google-platforms-case-study.md

 "Google Analytics is by far the biggest web analytics platform in the world" - Djuraskovic, O (2022)

 - 1998: A statistics analysis program, Urchin was developed.
-- March 2005: Google acquired Urchin.
+- March 2005: Google acquired Urchin. (digitalstateconsulting.com, 2014)
-  (digitalstateconsulting.com, 2014)

 - 2005: 1st release.
 Urchin from Google(urchin.js).
 (Franco & Valdés, 2021)
 - November 2005: Google Introduced the first version of Google Analytics. (digitalstateconsulting.com, 2014).

 - 2007: 2nd release.
 Classic Google Analytics: Google Analytics Synchronous Code(ga.js).
 (Franco & Valdés, 2021)
-- 2007: The Analytics’ reporting interface was revamped for “greater customization and collaboration. "moving analytics from the back room of techies into the boardroom" - (digitalstateconsulting.com, 2014).
+- 2007: The Analytics’ reporting interface was revamped for “greater customization and collaboration. "moving analytics from the back room of techies into the boardroom.(digitalstateconsulting.com, 2014)

 - 2008: Continued to evolve with a series of beta updates.
-Such as: Advanced Segmentation, Custom Reports, Multi-dimensional Motion Charts, a new Management Dashboard. (digitalstateconsulting.com, 2014).
+Such as: Advanced Segmentation, Custom Reports, Multi-dimensional Motion Charts, a new Management Dashboard. (digitalstateconsulting.com, 2014)

 - 2009: 2nd release update.
 Google Analytics Asynchronous Code (ga.js).
 (Franco & Valdés, 2021)